skyla15/HireMeProject-/README.md

 ### Goal Of This Repository
 __The ultimate goal is to work in big tech companies.__
-> Documenting my study.
+> To have all the indexes from books I read.
+> Link the indexex to my actual repositoreis with explanation of the contents in detail.
-> Setting up goals.
+> Setting up weekly/daily goals.
-> I have not narrowed down the TODO lists for my specific purpose yet but I am willing to recall what I learnt in my bachelor's.
+> To have good reference links documented.
 ___

 ### Priority of my study as a job-seeker